masonsherbs/GolfLab/README.md

 To drop all tables before undoing all migrations:
 SET FOREIGN_KEY_CHECKS = 0;

-DROP TABLE IF EXISTS Payments;
+DROP TABLE IF EXISTS Payment;
-DROP TABLE IF EXISTS Appointments;
+DROP TABLE IF EXISTS Appointment;
-DROP TABLE IF EXISTS Subscriptions;
+DROP TABLE IF EXISTS Subscription;
-DROP TABLE IF EXISTS Users;
+DROP TABLE IF EXISTS User;
-DROP TABLE IF EXISTS AccessCodes;
+DROP TABLE IF EXISTS AccessCode;

 SET FOREIGN_KEY_CHECKS = 1;

+THEN

+npx prisma db push

+Then